harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/builds/run-jenkins-jobs-in-cd-pipelines.md

 title: Run Jenkins jobs in CD pipelines
 description: This topic shows you how to run Jenkins jobs in CD stages.
 sidebar_position: 3
-helpdocs_topic_id: as4dtppasg
-helpdocs_category_id: y6gyszr0kl
-helpdocs_is_private: false
-helpdocs_is_published: true
 ---

 This topic describes how to use the Jenkins step in a Harness CD pipeline.

-Continuous Integration (CI) can be performed in Harness using the module and [CI Pipelines](../../../continuous-integration/ci-quickstarts/ci-pipeline-basics.md).
+Continuous Integration (CI) can be performed in Harness using the module and [CI pipelines](/docs/continuous-integration/ci-quickstarts/ci-pipeline-basics/).

 If you are using Harness Continuous Delivery (CD) but not Harness Continuous Integration (CI), you can still perform CI using the Jenkins step in your CD stage.